- Project Overview

 - What is the purpose of regulatory filings requesting an increase from 15.6 to 18.1 MTA?

-Golden Pass LNG has submitted requests to the Federal Energy Regulatory Commission to amend the authorized capacity for the Golden Pass LNG export facilities currently under construction in Sabine Pass, Texas, from 15.6 MTA to 18.1 MTPA.
+Golden Pass LNG submitted requests to the Federal Energy Regulatory Commission to amend the authorized capacity for the Golden Pass LNG export facilities currently under construction in Sabine Pass, Texas, from 15.6 MTA to 18.1 MTPA.
 This request does not involve any equipment changes or environmental permit adjustments.
 Rather, the increase is driven by production efficiencies with the same equipment.
+FERC approved that request in January 2021.

 Because the capacity increase does not involve additions or adjustments to the permitted facilities, it would not result in any construction or environmental impacts beyond those previously identified in our Final Environmental Impact Statement.